noiselabs/configparser.php/README.md

 ### Basic usage

-First take the following INI file as an example:
+First, take the following INI file as an example:

 	[DEFAULT]
 	ServerAliveInterval = 45